VladMovchan4488/todoListJS/README.md

 							     Reliz #1
 <pre>           <img src="https://i.work.ua/employer_design/3/3/2/307332_page_company_header_2.jpg" alt="">	     </pre>

-**TABULATION IN CODE ON GITHUB NOT THE SAME AS TABULATION IN MY COD AFTER DOWNLOAD THIS PROJECT, BECAUSE TABULATION IN MY SUBLIME HAVE MY OWN OPTION**
+**TABULATION IN CODE ON GITHUB NOT THE SAME AS TABULATION IN MY CODE AFTER DOWNLOAD THIS PROJECT, BECAUSE TABULATION IN MY SUBLIME HAVE MY OWN OPTION**

 *This TodoList is a mini program written in JavaScript / CSS / SASS / HTML.*